Pricing Your Book

 * this is the wholesale discount amount taken by the retailer

 If you are confident that you can sell a reasonable number of copies of your book yourself and wish to place a bulk order, we can get quotes from both our print on demand printers and short run printers to try and get you the best price.
 Obviously, if you sell these yourself, there will be no retailer 40% discount involved so your profit will be much higher.

 Remember though, at the end of the day, you want to sell all of the books you have printed and not have hundreds of copies gathering dust in your spare room or garage.

 Click here to download our Print Sizes, Formats & Pricing Guide guide (PDF)

-Royalties are calculated on an ongoing basis and paid to authors bi-annually in June and December.
-For royalties of less than £5 earned, these will be rolled over to the next period.
+Royalties are calculated on an ongoing basis and paid to authors bi-annually in June and December as follows:

 All books have a copyright page inserted.
 Your book is and remains 100% copyright to you, the author.
 If you ever decide to cancel the title with GHP we will send you your final book files and delete them from our systems.